rachael-walker/darts-thesis/README.md

 # Darts Handicapping Respoitory

 This repository contains code that was used to model and evaluate different handicap systems for the game of darts using a Markov Decision Process (MDP) framework.

-The key file in this repository is **`helpers.py`** which contains all of the modelling code.
-This file is called in almost every jupyter notebook in this repository.
+The majority of the analysis can be found in the `analysis` directory.
+There are five subdirectories containing major branches of analysis.

-The model code is called in **`generate_turn_data.ipynb`** to produce the csv: `player10_results.csv` which contains the solved optimal policy and value function for every state for a specified group of skill levels.
+1. `0_analysis_skill`

-The optimal policy and value function are explored in the following exploratory data analysis files: **`eda_policy.ipynb`** and **`eda_value.ipynb`**.
+2. `1_analysis_singleplayer_noturn`

-In addition, there are two class modules: `simulator.py` and `\handicap.py`.
+3. `2_analysis_singleplayer_turn`

-There are six sub-directories:
+4. `3_analysis_twoplayer_ns_turn`
-1. **`analysis_noturn`**: contains the exploratory data analysis completed for a simplified "throws" model which does not consider that players may take turns.
+5. `4_analysis_twoplayer_zsg_turn`

-2. **`analysis_skill`**: contains exploratory data analysis around professional player skill models.
+All skill model data can be found in the `data_parameter` directory.
-3. **`data_parameter`**: contains the integrated transition probabilities derived from different skill models (both different players and $\epsilon$ values.
+* `ALL_Model_Fits.mat` contains the bivariate Gaussians fit by Haugh & Wang in their 2022 Paper.
-4. **`debugging`**: contains old files that were used in the model development and debugging process.
+* Integrated skill models are also stored in the subdirectory `player_gaussin_fit`.
-5. **`original_code`**: contains the code from Haugh & Wang's 2022 paper "Play Like the Pros" which was instrumental in this repository, which extends (and sometimes directly uses) their original functions.
+* `Raw_Data.xlsx` contains the raw throw data that Haugh & Wang used to fit the bivariate Gaussian skill models.

-6. **`results`**: contains data files that were generated for some of the smaller and simpler models.
-Many results are not included here because the data was too large to upload to GitHub.
+The `result` directory contains solved MDPs (i.e. policies and value functions) as well as datasets generated via simulation.
+For smaller models, summary .csv folders are saved in addition to .pkl files.